pivoine31/esp32-weather-epd-pvmod/README.md

 - [asdf1qaz contribution] battery voltage multiplier made customizable in config.h to permit adjustement after multimeter check
 - [domp27 contribution] display weather icons on the graph on a per hour basis; the feature is controlled through the Web parameters page - two possible vertical positions for the icons)
 - [Stelian Hurghis (RedShuriken)] contribution for adding Romanian language
-- Ability to upload software using one of the OTA modes (through Wifi)
+- Ability to upload software using one of the OTA modes (through Wi-Fi)

-In the modified code, most of the customization options are moved to config.h The indications below give some tips on how to configure the new features Anyway, config.h may be customized as in the L Marzen software, relying on the indications found in comments
+In the modified code, most of the customization options are moved to config.h.
+The indications below give some tips on how to configure the new features.
+Anyway, config.h may be customized as in the L Marzen software, relying on the indications found in comments

 MORE ON THE WEB SERVER SUPPORT